DMDD-Spring2023-Team-07/Team-7-Project-3/README.md

 ***The updated view descriptions for the views that we have included in the code are below

 ## View Descriptions:

-1. Views
-•	Our project contains the 6 views below, each of which will help address specific problems and provide a clear overview of the app store.
+-	Our project contains the 6 views below, each of which will help address specific problems and provide a clear overview of the app store.
 These views will also be relevant for the end-user and for business reporting.
-•	APP_STORE_APP_OVERVIEW:
+-	APP_STORE_APP_OVERVIEW:
-o	This view will show numerous aggregate app counts for the app store over time.
+  -	This view will show numerous aggregate app counts for the app store over time.
 Examples of these counts will include total_apps.
 These counts will be grouped by time, app_category, and overall_rating for more granular breakdowns of the data.
-•	APP_STORE_USER_USAGE:
+- APP_STORE_USER_USAGE:
-o	This view will show numerous aggregate user and profile counts for the app store over time.
+  -	This view will show numerous aggregate user and profile counts for the app store over time.
 Examples of these counts will include total_users and total_profiles.
 These counts will be grouped by time and user_country for more granular breakdowns of the data.
-•	USER_APP_DASHBOARD:
+-	USER_APP_DASHBOARD:
-o	This view will show a user’s overall experience in the app platform.
+  -	This view will show a user’s overall experience in the app platform.
 Overall user metrics will be included, such as total_profiles, total_apps, total_apps_with_available_update, total_size, total_subscriptions, total_reviews etc.
 •	USER_PAYMENT_DASHBOARD:
 o	This view will show an overview of a user’s existing subscriptions and payments.
 Metrics here will include total_subscription_amount, next_subscription_end_date, and most_recent_subscription.
 These metrics will be broken down by subscription type.
 •	DEV_APP_STATUS: